TreyBastian/twitchlinker/README.md

 ## Features

+- Monitors multiple Twitch channels and redirects to the first one that's live
+- Falls back to a default URL when no channels are live
-- Listens for Twitch EventSub notifications when a channel goes live
+- Listens for Twitch EventSub notifications when channels go live or offline
-- Automatically updates a Cloudflare DNS record to point to the live stream
+- Automatically updates a Cloudflare DNS record with the appropriate redirect
 - Falls back to polling the Twitch API if webhook setup fails
 - Configurable via environment variables